WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Experiments And Analysis

 \subsection{Baseline Models}

 There is no universal benchmark for the API recommendation problem.
 Therefore, we use some representative methods as benchmarks.
-These include the previous solution FC-LSTM, SPR, RWR, MTFM and its variant MTFM++.
+These include the previous solution FC-LSTM, SPR, RWR, MTFM and its variant MTFM++, ServiceBERT and SEHGN.
 We summarize these methods in the following.